Piotr Müller: Career

 Deputy by receiving 26,892 votes.
 In November 2019, after the appointment of the government of the same Prime Minister, Mateusz Morawiecki once again appointed him as the government spokesman and Secretary of State at the Chancellery of the Prime Minister.
 He became a permanent member of government delegations led by the Prime Minister during foreign visits.
-He participated in meetings with Joe Biden, Mike Pence, Kamalla Harris, Mike Pompeo, Emmanuel Macron, Angela Merkel, Olaf Scholz, Justin Trudeau, Boris Johnson, Giorgia Meloni, Volodymyr Zelenskyy, Mark Rutte and others.
+He participated in meetings with Joe Biden, Mike Pence, Kamala Harris, Mike Pompeo, Emmanuel Macron, Angela Merkel, Olaf Scholz, Justin Trudeau, Boris Johnson, Giorgia Meloni, Volodymyr Zelenskyy, Mark Rutte and others.

 In the 2023 elections, he was re-elected as a Sejm Deputy, receiving 72,813 votes.
 In December 2023, he concluded his duties in government administration.
 In the 2024 elections, he was elected as a Member of the European Parliament for the 10th term.
 In the European Parliament, he joined the Committee on the Internal Market and Consumer Protection.